zacjones93/egghead-instructor-101-guide/02-creating-lessons/egghead-lesson.md

 #### You're the hero!

 You're smart and know a lot of stuff.
 Did you always know all of the things?
 Nope.
 Can you remember any "aha!" moments in your own journey?
-Any particular author, blogger, or screencaster that has helped you?
+Any particular author, blogger, or screen caster that has helped you?
 What was good about their content, and how can you pass that gift of knowledge along?

 **Capture the "AHA!" moment** by showing the moment leading up to and directly after that point in time.

 Another example is when a tough Google search lands you on a StackOverflow question that matches the problem you are having right now.
-That well-constructed answer that is thorough, thoughtful, and comperhensive.
+That well-constructed answer that is thorough, thoughtful, and comprehensive.
 The author of the answer is a **hero** in that moment.

 You can **be that hero** to somebody else with your thorough, honest answer!